texne/proficiency.cs.illinois.edu/index.md

 Fall 2023 proficiency exams will be held around the start of fall classes.
-We plan to administer the exams in-person, in the CBTF, our computer-based testing facility, late in freshman orientation week continuing into early in the first week of classes.
-Information on signing up for a time in the CBTF will be posted in early August.
+We plan to administer the exams in-person, in our computer-based testing facility (the CBTF).
+We anticipate that sign-up slots will be available from late in freshman orientation week continuing into early in the first week of classes.

 <!-- -->
 As we get closer to the exam dates, details will be added under the individual courses below.